Press "Enter" to skip to content

 Reform Party Sees Opportunity for Growth Following Republican Party Platform Changes

-The Reform Party announced this week that it is seeking to capitalize on recent major changes to the Republican Party platform after Republicans removed over 50 pages of content, including references to issues important to the Reform Party, to more closely align with the aims of former President Donald Trump.
+The Reform Party of the United States said this week that it is seeking to capitalize on recent major changes to the Republican Party platform after Republicans removed over 50 pages of content to more closely align with the aims of candidate and former President Donald Trump.

-The party said that its original platform under Perot was “neutered” as a result of these issues being integrated into the Republican platform as part of the “Contract with America,” a legislative agenda first introduced by Republicans in 1994 and continuing throughout the decade.
-However, the Reform Party adds that Republicans have since cut all of these issues from their most recent platform and that they view it as an opportunity for growth around these specific positions.
+The party said that its original platform under Perot was left “neutered” as a result of these issues originally being integrated into the Republican platform as part of the “Contract with America,” a legislative agenda first introduced by Republicans in 1994 and continuing throughout the decade.

 One Comment